 Great insights can be generated by Customer Interviews, Customer Observations and DIY (= Do it yourself).
 Next to these three methods, expert talks (e.g. with employees from customer support, sales or dealers) as well as existing data about the usage behavior of customers (e.g. stored in internal databases / CRM see Quantitative Data Analysis) can generate insights from different angles.
 You will achieve the best results when you combine several approaches (see triangulation in the Discover Phase).
 Obviously, the time and money you spend to discover your customers should bear relation to the project scope.
 The challenge here is, however, that interviews and observations need to be well planned.
 Since they are time-consuming, we usually can't talk to or observe too many people.
 We need to pick the "right" people and create a diverse sample in order to gain relevant insights.

 It's not easy to have useful conversations with customers.
-Make sure that your interviewers are trained in advance and ask the right questions.
+Make sure that your interviewers are trained in advance and ask the right questions to collect data as neutrally as possible.
+Take care to mitigate Confirmation Bias as well as Response Bias by applying the right interviewing technique.
+Learn more on our page about Customer Interviews.

 The purpose of all these activities is understanding your customer and / or user groups in detail (behaviors, needs, emotions and preferences).
 Having all these insights gathered, a Target Groups Matrix helps your team to come up with a customer segmentation based on behavioral patterns.
 Describing your target groups based on real data is the best foundation to start discussions about your current position in the market and identify potentials for innovation.
 The matrix features 1-3 dimensions with placeholders for interviewed people and various overlays for additional meta information (see example below).